This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- To serve, add steamed rice to two rice bowls and top with the simmered chicken and eggs.
+- To serve, add steamed rice to two bowls and top with the simmered chicken and eggs.
 Serve immediately.

 Nutrition